top of page

 Performances

-- Svenja plays a Camillus Camilli violin – built in Mantua in 1745 – and bow from Pierre Simon (ca. 1870), given on loan to her by a generous benefactor -
+- Svenja performs on a Camillus Camilli violin built in Mantua in 1745, paired with a Pierre Simon bow dating from around 1870, both generously loaned to her by a benefactor -

 bottom of page